 Copy the supplied “etc/channels.txt” file to the change root directory, editing it to add/remove channels.

 Run goldsd, either like this: goldsd -chroot-dir=[change root directory] -pass=[server password] -hostname=[server hostname], or placing the options in the system config file (probably /etc/stdconfig/goldsd) and running it like this: goldsd.
-Nb. -chroot-dir can be omitted it’s the default (/var/lib/goldsd).
+Nb. -chroot-dir can be omitted if it’s the default (/var/lib/goldsd).
 Nb. chroot with the root user will be insecure unless run without all but chroot capabilities - eg. via Systemd, Startd, etc.

 Now on the client: